 Helping a loved one

-If your loved one has harmed himself or herself, or is seriously considering doing so, take the person to the hospital, or call for emergency help.
+If your loved one has done self-harm or is considering doing so, take the person to the hospital or call for emergency help.

 Mental illnesses, in general, are thought to be caused by a variety of genetic and environmental factors:

 - Inherited traits.
-Mental illness is more common in people whose biological (blood) relatives also have a mental illness.
-Certain genes may increase your risk of developing a mental illness, and your life situation may trigger the actual mental illness.
+Mental illness is more common in people whose blood relatives also have a mental illness.
+Certain genes may increase your risk of developing a mental illness, and your life situation may trigger it.

 - Environmental exposures before birth.
-Exposure to viruses, toxins, alcohol or drugs while in the womb can sometimes be linked to mental illness.
+Exposure to environmental stressors, inflammatory conditions, toxins, alcohol or drugs while in the womb can sometimes be linked to mental illness.

 Certain factors may increase your risk of developing mental health problems, including:

-- Experiencing stressful life situations, such as financial problems, a loved one's death or a divorce
+- Stressful life situations, such as financial problems, a loved one's death or a divorce

-- Having a chronic medical condition, such as cancer
+- An ongoing (chronic) medical condition, such as diabetes

-- Experiencing brain damage as a result of a serious injury (traumatic brain injury), such as a violent blow to the head
+- Brain damage as a result of a serious injury (traumatic brain injury), such as a violent blow to the head

 - Being abused or neglected as a child